csabourin/BSpaceLightViewer/readme.md

 ﻿
-# IMS Package Viewer
+# Open Viewer

-This is an application for viewing IMS packages.
+This is an application for viewing Brightspace packages.
 It is a web-based solution written in Node.js and uses Express.js as a web server.

 ## Features